 - e.g., minor reactor coolant system (RCS) leak or loss of reactor coolant such as from a small ruptured pipe or a crack in a large pipe (PWR and BWR)

 - Radioactive release from a subsystem or component

 Safety analyses of these AOOs and postulated accident analyses can (and should) encompass a variety of cases, each designed to produce effects or results that challenge designated safety limits.
 For example, one case study of the turbine trip event is usually designed (by initial and boundary conditions) to yield a high peak RCS pressure, and another case study of the same AOO can be designed to yield a low, minimum thermal margin.

 See NUREG-0800, Standard Review Plan for the Review of Safety Analysis Reports for Nuclear Power Plants: LWR Edition.

 Acceptance Criteria for AOOs

-For evaluation of deterministic safety analyses, a specific set of rules and acceptance criteria is applied.
+A specific set of rules and acceptance criteria are applied to evaluate deterministic safety analyses.
 Acceptance criteria are used in deterministic safety analysis to assist in judging the acceptability of the results of the analysis as a demonstration of the safety of the nuclear power plant.
-Typically, these should focus on neutronic, thermohydraulic, radiological, thermomechanical and structural aspects, which are often analysed with different computational tools.
+Typically, these should focus on neutronic, thermohydraulic, radiological, thermomechanical, and structural aspects, which are often analyzed with different computational tools.